 Right to Receive Notice of a Breach: We are required to notify you by first class mail or by e-mail if you have indicated that as your preference, of any breaches of Protected Health Information as soon as possible, but in any event, no later than 60 days following discovery of the breach.
 We give you the following information:

 Right to a Paper Copy of This Notice: You have the right to obtain a paper copy of this notice at any time.
 To obtain a copy, please request it from the receptionist at your clinic.

 You may also obtain a copy of this notice either from our website, www.nhcare.org, or by requesting that a copy of this notice be sent through electronic mail to firstname.lastname@example.org.
 If we know that the electronic message has failed to be delivered, a paper copy of the notice will be provided.
 Even if you have received a notice electronically, you still retain the right to receive a paper copy upon request.

 We reserve the right to change this notice.
 We reserve the right to make the revised or changed notice effective for health information we already have about you as well as any information we receive in the future.
 We will post a copy of the current notice in our facility.
 The notice will contain on the first page, in the top right-hand corner, the effective date and at the bottom of each sheet, the revision date.
 In addition, each time you register for treatment or health care services, we will offer you a copy of the current notice in effect.

 Acknowledgement of Receipt of this Notice

 We will request that you sign a separate form acknowledging that you have received a copy of this notice.
 If you choose, or are not able to sign, a staff member will sign their name.
 This acknowledgement will be filed with your records.
-If you have any questions about this notice, please contact Terri Vise, Privacy Officer at (951) 316-7293.
+If you have any questions about this notice, please contact Terri Vise, Director of Compliance and Government Relations, at (760) 520-8300.